lm3nitro/Projects/Windows/Sysmon/Sysmon.md

 # Sysmon

+Sysmon is  Windoes system service that monitors and logs system activity.
+It provides detailed information about process creations, network connections, and changes to file creation and modification times.
+Sysmon enabled administrators to detect and investigate malicious activities by providing comprehensive event logs.

 ### Scope:
+Sysmon specifically focuses on the domain of endpoint security.
 In this project I will be installing and configuring Sysmon on a Win 10 OS.
 The second part of the project will be installing the Splunk Forwarder in order to send Sysmon logs and events to Splunk for further monitoring.

 ### Tools and Technology:
 Windows OS, Powershell, Sysmon, and Splunk